t-crest/poseidon/README.md

-About Poseidon
+About poseidon
 ==============

-Poseidon is a very generic scheduler for time division multiplexing (TDM) network on chip.
-Poseidon uses Metaheuristics to optimize the schedule.
+poseidon is a very generic scheduler for time division multiplexing (TDM) network on chip. poseidon uses Metaheuristics to optimize the schedule.

-Poseidon generates a schedule from a specification of the platform and a specification of the communication requirements.
+poseidon generates a schedule from a specification of the platform and a specification of the communication requirements.

 Getting Started
 ===============
-Poseidon is integrated with the T-CREST project and is checked out by the Patmos configuration.
+poseidon is integrated with the T-CREST project and is checked out by the Patmos configuration.
-Because Poseidon is very generic it can be used by other platforms as well.
+Because poseidon is very generic it can be used by other platforms as well.
-Checking out and building Poseidon can be done as follows:
+Checking out and building poseidon can be done as follows:

     git clone https://github.com/t-crest/poseidon.git poseidon
     make